Lima Memorial Health System Logo

 This infection is uncommon in the United States, but it does occur in the southeastern US.
 Most cases in North America are brought by travelers who have visited or lived in South America or Africa.

 Some people are at risk for a severe type called strongyloidiasis hyperinfection syndrome.
 In this form of the condition, there are more worms and they multiply more quickly than normal.
 It can occur in people who have a weakened immune system.
-This includes people who have had an organ or blood-product transplant, and those who take steroid medicine or immune-suppressing drugs.
+This includes people who have had an organ or blood-product transplant, people with HIV/AIDS, and those who take steroid medicine or immune-suppressing drugs.

 Symptoms